 So yeah, it is possible to make GUIs in vbs.
 The way you do it, is by wrapping your text in a HTA.
 Incase you don't already know, HTA is a scripting language very similar to html used simply to wrap scripts such as vbscripts and jscripts in a GUI.
 Detailed explanation and tutorial here.

 So now that you know what hta is, let me give you some tips on how to easily make theses.
-First download the HTA helpomatic (pic 2) from here.
+First download the HTA helpomatic (pic 2) below.
 Unfortunately the original link no longer works, but luckily I saved a copy a while back.
 Next download and install vbsedit, which comes with htaedit.

 After you have these two programs, you really need no html/hta experience to start making GUIs.
 Which is great for people like me, who don't want to learn hta just to make GUIs.